 Many of your fellow manufacturing leaders may turn to major departments like development, design, production, staffing, supply chain, sales, etc. Meanwhile, their maintenance, repair and operations (MRO) storeroom rarely makes the list of improvement projects, getting lumped in with plant maintenance services instead.
 But when you fail to prioritize your storeroom, the effects can be bigger than you’d think.
 A poorly managed MRO storeroom can cause your facility to lose control of parts inventory and spending—and your MRO team fails to work as efficiently as it could.

-With the right solutions, however, a change in storeroom management processes can transform a perceived cost center into an asset management system that provides a competitive edge to your entire operation.
-Check out these three major advantages companies and plant managers enjoy when they optimize storeroom operations.
+With the right MRO best practices, however, a change in storeroom management processes can transform a perceived cost center into an asset management system that provides a competitive edge to your entire operation.
+Check out these three major MRO benefits that companies and plant managers enjoy when they optimize storeroom operations.